 3. Does this change the current process for notifying IBX of an emergent inpatient admission via PEAR PM within two business days of the admission?

-We are updating our notification process to provide hospitals with greater flexibility.
-Hospitals are no longer required to notify IBX of an inpatient admission within two business days.
+Yes, the hospitals are no longer required to notify IBX of an inpatient admission within two business days.
 Instead, notification may now be submitted after the member is discharged from an emergent admission that lasts up to and including 5 days.
+This update is intended to give hospitals greater flexibility.

-5. What clinical information is required at the time of the initial request?
+5. What clinical information should be submitted at the time of notification?

-The initial authorization request must include the complete clinical picture for the entire admission period up to and including day 5.
+Hospitals must submit the complete clinical picture for the entire admission period up to and including day 5.
 This includes all relevant documentation necessary to determine medical necessity and ensure accurate reimbursement.

-6. Can hospitals submit the initial authorization request before the member is discharged?
+6. Can hospitals submit notification before the member is discharged?

-7. Does this process apply to all inpatient stays?
+7. Does this policy apply to all inpatient stays?

-No, it is only for Medicare Advantage members when the stay is paid according to a diagnostic-related group (DRG)/Case rate reimbursement methodology and when the admission is 5 days or less.
+The policy only applies to Medicare Advantage members when the stay is paid according to a diagnostic-related group (DRG)/case rate reimbursement methodology and when the admission is 5 days or less.
 Per Diem reimbursement methodologies are not included in this new reimbursement policy.

-9. How will IBX determine the amount of observation payment under the new payment policy?
+8. How will the amount of observation payment under the new payment policy be determined?

 No, there are no changes to the submission process for an observation claim.
 Observation stays do not require authorization or notification.

-Prior to the policy’s effective date, Medicare Advantage emergent inpatient claims of 5 days or less were denied when inpatient criteria were not met.
-In those cases, hospitals were required to resubmit the claim as outpatient/observation to receive payment.
+The new policy streamlines administrative workflows by reducing multiple administrative steps and allowing for more efficient review and payment.
+Prior to the new policy, Medicare Advantage emergent inpatient stays of 5 days or less were denied when inpatient criteria were not met, requiring hospitals to resubmit the claim as outpatient/observation to receive payment.

-Under the new policy, these steps are no longer required.
-Hospitals will no longer need to:
+Under the new policy, hospitals no longer need to:

-- Notify IBX of the emergent inpatient admission of a Medicare Advantage member within two business days,
+- Notify IBX of a Medicare Advantage emergent inpatient admission within two business days,

 - Submit medical records prior to discharge, or